-Our motivation was different with a desire to rely mainly on temperature data from the bulk [15].
-Unlike two-dimensional laminar flow problems, it was noticed in [16] that for more complex convective three-dimensional flows, temperature data was not sufficient (problem of well-posedness) to satisfactorily train the model, and information relative to flow velocity boundary conditions were also necessary.
-This is indeed something that we have confirmed in previous studies as well as the importance of the positioning of the training domain relative to the flow features [40].
+data was not sufficient (problem of well-posedness) to satisfactorily train the model, and information relative to flow velocity boundary conditions were also necessary.
+This is indeed something that we have confirmed in previous studies as well as the importance of the positioning of the training domain relative to the flow features [37].
 For our numerical experiments, DNS fluid velocity from the domain boundaries (except the top one) is used to complement the temperature data.
-The dimensionality of this information being lower, for instance for case 1Ref: $|\mathbf{v}{\partial\Omega^{\dagger}}^{DNS}| = 4628$ at each given time, the small mini-batch size that we use at each training iteration (MB = 2000) collects (on average due to the random sampling) about (MB/100{snapshots})/5{faces} = 4 flow velocity data points per face which is a small number.
+The dimensionality of this information being lower, for instance for case $|\mathbf{v}{\partial\Omega^{\dagger}}^{\mathrm{DNS}}| = 4628$ at each given time, the small mini-batch size that we use at each training iteration (MB = 2000) collects (on average due to the random sampling) about $(MB/100{snapshots})/5{faces} = 4$ flow velocity data points per face which is a small number.
 Nevertheless, for each epoch based on the temperature data, the algorithm cycles more than once (here about 4 times) through the fluid velocity boundary values, therefore using this information many times.
 It will be interesting to further quantify the impact of the boundaries information on the method efficiency.
 This could be achieved by playing with the ratio of training data points chosen at the boundaries vs. the inside of the domain.
 The penalty padding that we have proposed in the previous section can also be handy in this case.
 It comes to play as a regularization over the spatial and/or temporal zones surrounding the training boundaries which are often regions of poor accuracy of the PINN surrogate.
 It seems to complement the local boundary data and blends the solution nicely across the chosen boundaries, resulting in a noticeable global accuracy improvement.
 Future works need to be pursued in order to determine how to improve this technique, e.g. choice of the padding domains extent and shapes, distribution of the residual points density, choice of PDEs to enforce, etc.

 It is important to check if the padding regularization may substitute (at least in part) the amount of boundary data required for learning.
 That is we wish to reduce the training data at the boundaries relative to the padding penalty.
 To this end, a test was carried out in order to infer on the importance of missing boundaries information: the best padded case (1P6) was rerun without including velocity data on certain domain faces covered by the padding.
 To make things clear, only velocity data at the bottom, back and left faces were provided during training, while velocity at front (respectively right) face located at x = 0.7 (respectively y = 0.7) were not provided.
 The idea was to check if missing local boundary information could be supplemented thanks to the padded neighbor region filled with low PDE residuals enforcement points.
 The results (not reported here) were deceptive with an averaged error close to 20%.
 This shows that the boundary information remains very important for this type of flows, especially when the amount of bulk labeled data is on the lower side.
-This finding is consistent with recent works applied to incompressible internal flows where a structured DNN architecture was devised in order to automatically enforce (in a "hard" way) initial/boundary conditions [29].
-In this particular case, it was not necessary to include any bulk simulation data [32], the DNN being trained by solely minimizing the residuals of the Navier-Stokes equations.
+This finding is consistent with recent works applied to incompressible internal flows where a structured DNN architecture was devised in order to automatically enforce (in a "hard" way) initial/boundary conditions [26].
+In this particular case, it was not necessary to include any bulk simulation data [29], the DNN being trained by solely minimizing the residuals of the Navier-Stokes equations.